KaushalGoud/payperprompt/readme.md

 3. **Status check** — the transaction result is `SUCCESS` on-chain
 4. **Replay protection** — a transaction ID can only unlock one answer, ever

-This means the payment gate can't be bypassed by forging a plausible-looking transaction ID — it's checked against Hedera's actual public ledger every time.
+The payment gate can't be bypassed by forging a plausible-looking transaction ID — it's checked against Hedera's actual public ledger every time.

 ---